 EOSDIS Data News - 05/05/2017

-Satellite imagery data products from two sensors onboard the National Aeronautics and Space Administration’s (NASA) EO-1 satellite are now available through NASA’s Earthdata Search (https://search.earthdata.nasa.gov/).
+Satellite imagery data products from two sensors onboard NASA's EO-1 satellite are now available through NASA’s Earthdata Search (https://search.earthdata.nasa.gov/).
 Direct download of the data leverages the USGS EarthExplorer, which requires login credentials ( https://ers.cr.usgs.gov/register/).
 The EO-1 products that are available consist of data collected beginning in May 2001 through March 2017.
 Data collected by the EO-1 Advanced Land Imager (ALI) are comparable to Landsat panchromatic and multispectral bands at 10 meter and 30 meter resolutions, respectively.
 The EO-1 Hyperion hyperspectral imager provides 220 unique spectral bands at 30 meter resolution.
 These data support a wide range of applications such as mining, geology, forestry, agriculture and environmental management.

 - Data set DOI: http://dx.doi.org/10.5067/MEASURES/CRYOSPHERE/nsidc-0630.001.